We must stop thinking that getting old means getting sick.

 Vision

 Kuri believes we must stop thinking that getting old means getting sick.
-She wants to highlight the presence of the indigenous population in Latin America because their aging is experienced differently from others, and it is important to consider these differences.
+She wants to highlight the presence of the indigenous population in Ecuador because their aging is experienced differently from others, and it is important to consider these differences.

 Strategy

-As a geriatrician, Kuri’s main task is to comprehensively evaluate the patient and control the risk factors for dementia.
+As a geriatrician, Kuri’s main tasks are to comprehensively evaluate patients, control the risk factors for dementia, and train the caregivers.

 Impact